Concept

 First launch

-Each contact thumb could also update itself with new info, such as when a user begins to type something or changes his/her profile picture.
+Each contact thumbnail could also refresh itself with updated information, such as when a user starts typing a message or changes their profile picture.

 Chatting doesn’t have to look boring